 You can also explore other Mind-Body Medicine core skill sets such as coaching for health and wellness, imagery for health, clinical hypnosis, biofeedback, or psychotherapy for health.
 Please fill out the request form on the right for more information.

-A comprehensive introduction to mind-body medicine, this Certificate is a 16-credit program, including five courses, three or four residential conferences, and a capstone integrative essay.
-The first three courses are required for all students seeking the Certificate in Mind-Body Medicine.
+A comprehensive introduction to mind-body medicine, this Certificate is a 10-credit program, including three academic courses, two residential conferences, one graduate colloquium, and a capstone integrative essay.
+The three courses are required for all students seeking the Certificate in Mind-Body Medicine.

 School of Mind-Body Medicine students already take a two-credit Graduate Colloquium and have an assigned mentor.
 They will not need to take this additional one-credit Graduate Colloquium.
 If you are a current student in the School of Mind-Body Medicine or in another Saybrook degree program, talk with your faculty mentor about enrolling for this certificate.

 The Saybrook Certificate Program in Mind-Body Medicine provides an alternative for the individual who wishes to obtain a comprehensive introduction to mind-body medicine, without undertaking an academic degree program.
 The certificate is a 10-credit program, including three academic courses, two residential conferences, one graduate colloquium, and an integrative capstone essay.